 Pre-packaged docker image for running VoltDB cluster nodes

 The VoltDB Operator, a separate utility (and docker image) for orchestrating the startup and management of VoltDB clusters in Kubernetes

 Helm charts for initializing and communicating with Kubernetes, the VoltDB Operator and its associated VoltDB cluster

 The remainder of this chapter provides an overview of how these components work together to support running virtualized VoltDB clusters in a Kubernetes environment, the requirements for the host and client systems, and instructions for preparing the host environment prior to running VoltDB.
 Subsequent chapters provide details on configuring and starting your VoltDB cluster as well as common administrative tasks such as:

-Managing the database schema and configuration
+Managing the running database with Helm and kubectl

 Finally, an appendix provides a full list of the Helm properties for configuring and controlling your VoltDB clusters.

 Kubernetes lets you create clusters of virtual machines, on which you run "pods".
 Each pod acts as a separate virtualized system or container.
 The containers are pre-defined collections of system and application components needed to run an application or service.
 Kubernetes provides the virtual machines, Docker defines the containers, and Kubernetes takes responsibility for starting and stopping the appropriate number of pods that your application needs.

 So the basic architecture for running VoltDB is a VoltDB database running on multiple instances of a Docker container inside a Kubernetes cluster.
 VoltDB also starts one or more auxiliary services as separate pods, including the Volt Management Center and the Prometheus metrics agent.